susanyang17/doc/dev-ref/Introduction.md

-# Overview
+# Background

-Keikai spreadsheet is an AJAX component that delivers Excel-like experience for your Java web application.
-It has a grid-like user interface with toolbar, formula bar, and sheet bar and it provides necessary features such as editing text and styles, merging, sorting cells and inserting, deleting, and freezing rows and columns.
-Spreadsheet not only supports over 75% of Excel formulas and you can even add your own ones.
-Some handy features like "auto fill", "auto filter", and protection are also included in Spreadsheet.
+Keikai spreadsheet is an AJAX component that delivers Excel-like experience to your Java web application.
+It has a grid-like user interface with a toolbar, a formula bar, and a sheet bar; it provides popular spreadsheet features such as editing text and styles, merging and sorting cells, and inserting, deleting, and freezing rows and columns.
+In addition Keikai supports more than 200 commonly used Excel built-in formulas and you can even add your own.
+Some other handy features like "auto fill", "filter", and "sheet/cell protection" are also supported.

-Being able to import and export Excel files are just the top of the features iceberg.
-Unlike other online spreadsheet such as Google Docs or Microsoft Office 2010 online suite, you can integrate Keikai spreadsheet with your enterprise back-end systems seamlessly and create collaborative and dynamic enterprise applications at minimal cost.
-You can call versatile Java APIs to control and configure the Keikai spreadsheet component(s).
-You can register event listeners so an action can be automatically triggered if any specified cell, range, or name changes.
+Being able to import and export Excel files are just the most basic features provided.
+You can do much more with Keikai.
+In contrast to other online spreadsheets such as Google Docs and Microsoft Excel Online, you can integrate Keikai spreadsheet with your enterprise back-end systems and create collaborative and dynamic spreadsheet-driven enterprise applications easily.
+You can call versatile Java APIs to control and configure Keikai spreadsheet.
+You can register event listeners so that an action can be automatically triggered when any specified cell, range, or name changes.
-You can make cells reference to the backend Java beans, so any changes on the backend data can automatically reflect on Keikai spreadsheet.
-You can create your own customized formulas in Java and use them in the spreadsheet like other built-in formulas.
-You can even create an online spreadsheet service with Keikai spreadsheet component.
+You can make cells reference to the backend Java beans, so that any changes on the backend data can automatically reflect on Keikai spreadsheet.
+You can create your own custom formulas in Java and use them in the spreadsheet just like other built-in formulas.
+You can even provide an online spreadsheet service with Keikai.

-Keikai spreadsheet is an extensible, customizable, and integrable Java AJAX web spreadsheet solution, with both built-in browser AJAX user interface and back-end server side Excel-like data and logic.
-No ActiveX or other plug-ins are required.
+Keikai spreadsheet is an extensible, customizable, and integrable Java AJAX web spreadsheet solution, on the front-end it has a built-in browser AJAX user interface and on the back-end a server side Excel-like data and logic.
+No ActiveX or any other plug-ins are required.

 # Architecture